-HOMAR is a library of code we wrote to simplify many common FTC tasks, while still allowing teams to add or use their own code.
+HOMAR is a library of code we wrote during the 2018-2019 Rover Ruckus season to simplify many common FTC tasks, while still allowing teams to add or use their own code.
 We’ve also included dozens of samples demonstrating how to use our library Some of HOMAR’s features include:

 — Built-in support for tank, omniwheel, and Mecanum drivetrains